Tropical solution of discrete best approximation problems: Approximation by Polynomial Functions

-We start with the solution proposed in \cite{Krivulin2024Solution} in the framework of the semifield $\mathbb{R}_{\max,+}$ (max-plus algebra) for polynomial approximation problems where both exponents and coefficients of monomials in the approximating polynomial are unknown and thus need to be evaluated.
-This solution plays a pivotal role in the new technique of rational approximation, which offers an alternating computational scheme of solving a sequence of polynomial approximations derived from the initial rational approximation problem.
+We start with the solution proposed in \cite{Krivulin2024Solution} in the framework of the semifield $\mathbb{R}_{\max,+}$ (max-plus algebra) for polynomial approximation problems, where both exponents and coefficients of monomials in the approximating polynomial are unknown and thus need to be evaluated.
+This solution offers an alternating computational scheme of solving a sequence of polynomial approximations derived from the initial rational approximation problem and plays a pivotal role in the new technique of rational approximation.

-The solution of the polynomial approximation problem reduces to solving equation \eqref{E-Xpthetaeqy} for both unknown vectors $\bm{p}$ and $\bm{\theta}$.
+The solution of the polynomial approximation problem reduces to solving Equation \eqref{E-Xpthetaeqy} for both unknown vectors $\bm{p}$ and $\bm{\theta}$.
 We implement the procedure developed in \cite{Krivulin2024Solution}, which includes two main stages.
-The procedure starts with an application of Theorem~\ref{T-Axeqb} as the first stage to produce a direct representation of the squared approximation error and the vector of coefficients both parameterized by the vector of exponents in the form
+The procedure starts with an application of Theorem~\ref{T-Axeqb} as the first stage to produce a direct representation of the squared approximation error and the vector of coefficients, both parameterized by the vector of exponents in the form

-At the second stage, the procedure minimizes the error $\delta(\bm{p})$ to find the optimal vector of exponents $\bm{p}_{\ast}$ by solving the minimization problem
+At the second stage, the procedure minimizes the error to find the optimal vector of exponents $\bm{p}_{\ast}$ by solving the minimization problem